Mykonos is a Gateway to Ancient Greece

-It is a popular tourist destination where visitors come to take advantage of the many amenities on the island.
-Many people come because of the beautiful beaches and the abundance of water activities.
+It is a popular tourist destination where visitors come to take advantage of the many amenities on the island — especially the glitzy nightlife.
+Yet many people come because of the beautiful beaches and the abundance of water activities.
 Whether you jet ski, scuba, snorkel, or sail, Mykonos is the upscale vacation destination to do them all.

 Photo by Jason Blackeye on Unsplash

 People also come to Mykonos because of the wonderful food.
 Whether you like Michelin chef International Cuisine or local Greek food served by family-owned restaurants; Foodies are sure to be satisfied with their options.